automationhacks/programming-challenges/src/test/python/cracking_the_coding_interview/ch_03_stacks_and_queues/problem_statements.md

 - Alternatively, you could pick a random depth to traverse to and then randomly traverse, stopping when you get to that depth.
 Think this through, though.
 Does this work?
 - Imagine your secondary stack is sorted.
 Can you insert elements into it in sorted order?
 You might need some extra storage.
 What could you use for extra storage?
 - Keep the secondary stack in sorted order, with the biggest elements on the top.
 Use the primary stack for additional storage.

+## Problem 3.6

+Animal Shelter: An animal shelter, which holds only dogs and cats, operates on a strictly"first in, first out" basis.
+People must adopt either the "oldest" (based on arrival time) of all animals at the shelter, or they can select whether they would prefer a dog or a cat (and will receive the oldest animal of that type).
+They cannot select which specific animal they would like.
+Create the data structures to maintain this system and implement operations such as enqueue, dequeueAny, dequeueDog, and dequeueCat.
+You may use the built-in Linked List data structure.

+Hints: #22, #56, #63

+- We could consider keeping a single linked list for dogs and cats, and then iterating through it to find the first dog (or cat).What is the impact of doing this?
+- Let's suppose we kept separate lists for dogs and cats.
+How would we find the oldest animal of any type?
+Be creative!
+- Think about how you'd do it in real life.You have a list of dogs in chronological order and a list of cats in chronological order.
+What data would you need to find the oldest animal?
+How would you maintain this data?